 There are several forms of abscesses in dogs that can range from minor and insignificant to large and serious.
 Typically they occur in dogs as patches of rapid, painful swelling that can be solid to the touch or soft and squishy.

 Others develop deep inside your Frenchie tissue and therefore do not surface on the outside of the skin.
 Abscesses can also burst and discharge a horrible-smelling, pus-filled substance.

 What Causes Abscesses In Your French Bulldog

-Some breeds are inclined to forming abscesses.
-Which include Chinese Shar-Pei, French Bulldog, and English bulldogs, all of which have short, rigid hair that could be pushed down into the hair follicles and then become irritated, culminating in an abscess.
+Some breeds are inclined to form abscesses.
+Which include Chinese Shar-Pei, French Bulldog, and English bulldogs, all of which have short, rigid hair that could push down into the hair follicles and then become irritated, culminating in an abscess.

 Signs Of Abscesses On Your French Bulldog

 Several possible signs may arise when an abscess is present on your French Bulldog.